 “Passengers rarely remember a safe landing, but they’ll certainly recall waiting for hours in a terminal without air conditioning,” says Jean-Marc.
 “That’s not good for business.”

-The lesson is that guaranteeing safe flights is not sufficient; African airports must cater to user experience as well.
+The lesson is that guaranteeing safe flights (and meeting ICAO’s standards) is not sufficient; African airports must cater to user experience as well.